“Can you help me identify this Cricut font? How do you identify a font? Does anyone know what this font is?”

 Pro Tip: Take the name of the font that it gives you and then Google similar free fonts!

-Using Font Squirrel to Identify a Font Type
+Using Font Squirrel

 The process works the same for this site.
 Grab the image that has the text you want to identify.
 Go the website and upload your image.

 You can drag and drop the image into the upload space or search your device to find the image you want to use.
+This is a great way to find fonts by image.

 Once it is uploaded, the program will ask you to highlight the text that you want to identify.
 This crops down your image so the scanner can just focus on the font that you want.

 After the scan process is complete you will get a list of fonts to browse that is a close match to the font you are trying to identify.
+Now you can find a font using an image.

 There are free fonts as well as paid fonts in this list.
 A little window with your font will float along with the list as you browse so you can compare the original to the font selection without having to bounce back and forth (or back up to the top of the page).